 A piece by David Dayen in the New Republic entitled, The Post Office Should Just Become a Bank, summarizes the USPS Inspector General’s white paper and discusses the possibility for creating such a bank by executive order, not requiring action by congress.

-Up-to-date information about the status of Postal Banking initiatives can be found at the website of BankACT – http://bankact.org, a nonprofit and nonpartisan advocacy organization that is an outgrowth of and aligned with the Public Banking Institute.
+Up-to-date information about the status of Postal Banking initiatives can be found at the website of Campaign for Postal Banking, a nonprofit and nonpartisan advocacy organization.

 Banking on Colorado supports the concept of a USPS Bank.